-The PP [12] requires the TOE to provide the following functions: a function to protect data stored in the TOE from unauthorised reading and writing, PACE function specified in Part 11 of ePassport specifications [15], an Active Authentication, a protection function in transport and tamper-resistance to physical attacks.
+The PP [12] requires the TOE to provide the following functions: a function to protect data stored in the TOE from unauthorised reading and writing, BAC and PACE functions specified in Part 11 of ePassport specifications [15], an Active Authentication, a BAC disable function, a protection function in transport, and tamper-resistance to physical attacks.
 The overviews of these functions are shown below.

-(1) Password Authenticated Connection Establishment (PACE)
+(1) Basic Access Control (BAC)